Retarded Gravitation Theory: Solutions

-Here $\vec{y}$ is the position vector of the test particle, $\vec{x_i}$ is the retarded relative displacement vector of the $i$ th attracting particle (so its absolute retarded position is $\vec{z_i} = \vec{y}+\vec{x_i}$).
-Thus, $(ct_i, \vec{z_i})$ is the point where the backward null cone from $(ct, \vec{y})$ meets the world line of the $i$~th attracting particle.
-The sum on the right hand side of \eqref{ode} is over all $n$ attracting masses $m_i$, using their retarded distances $r_i$, and velocities $\vec{v}_i$ at the retarded times $t_i$.

-We numerically solve this problem, using Hairer et al.'s \textsc{dopri} program for the solution of ordinary differential equations (since the problem seems only mildly stiff).
-This code is tried and trusted, despite its limitations.\cite{ckrdopri}

-Since the immediate aim of this calculation is only to estimate the ``velocity drag'', we make further simplifying assumptions: we assume symmetric models for both galaxy and earth.
-Further, given this symmetry, we expect that the sum over retarded quantities will be only slightly different from the sum over instantaneous quantities, which we accordingly use.
-The results are shown below.
+Here $\vec{y}$ is the position vector of the test particle, $\vec{x_i}$ is the retarded relative displacement vector of the $i$~th particle (so its absolute retarded position is $\vec{z_i} = \vec{y}+\vec{x_i}$).
+Thus, $(ct_i, \vec{z_i})$ is the point where the backward null cone from $(ct, \vec{y})$ meets the world line of the $i$~th particle.
+The sum on the right hand side of \eqrefa{ode} is over all $n$ attracting masses $m_i$, using their retarded distances $r_i$, and velocities $\vec{v}_i$ at the retarded times $t_i$.
+For this preliminary calculation, we make a further simplifying assumption: given the symmetry of both models (of the galaxy and the earth) we expect that the sum over retarded quantities will be only slightly different from the sum over instantaneous quantities, which we accordingly use.
+We numerically solve this problem for the two cases, using Hairer et al.'s \textsc{dopri} program for ODEs.